rjvdw/advent-of-code/2018/README.md

 * The solution for day 7 has quite some duplication.
 * The MinMax struct from day 10 can be generalized further and then moved to the helpers.
 (Or maybe such a lib already exists?)
 * Day 12 makes the bold assumption that the pattern will stabilize with a period of 1.
 If the pattern starts repeating with a period of 2, my solution will not detect this.
+* The solution for day 22 is quite slow.
+Also, I could not use the A* implementation from the helpers, so I had to copy paste.
+Would be nice if this can be fixed.

 [workflows-CI-badge]: https://github.com/rjvdw/advent-of-code/workflows/CI%202018/badge.svg